nh-server/switch-guide/docs/user_guide/making_essential_backups.md

 # Making Essential Backups

 !!! danger "Important"
     It is critical to make these backups.
-They can be used to restore the device to a working state.
 Do not skip these steps.

 &nbsp;

-# Making a NAND Backup
+## Making a NAND Backup

 !!! danger "Important"
 	A NAND backup is crucial.
 They can be used to restore the device to a working state in case of emergencies, and will be required in order to migrate to an EmuNAND setup in the near future.